-In terms of support and technical assistance for the Master Schedule process, what should the District continue to do and/or expand upon?
+What should you continue to do and/or expand upon?

-In terms of support and technical assistance for the master schedule process, what does the District need to stop doing, change, or refine?
+What do you need to stop doing, change, or refine?

-Are there any changes in the process or in any aspect of the stages of the master schedule you need to make and/or recommend for the coming year when you make a Master Scheduling report to the Superintendent and/or School Board.
+Are there any changes\or enhancements to the process or in any aspect of the work in a stage or stages of the master schedule you need to make and/or recommend for the coming year when you make a Master Scheduling report to the faculty?